-Engage your Diversity & Inclusion Committee on further exploring these areas.
-This can be self-facilitated, however unless you have a diversity & inclusion professional on your staff, it usually takes much longer than it would if you hired an outside consultant.
-Some organizations will take 6-12 months to move from ideas to concrete plan.
+Engage your DEI Committee on further exploring these areas.
+This can be self-facilitated, however unless you have a DEI professional on your staff, it usually takes much longer than it would if you hired an outside consultant.
+Some organizations will take 6-12 months to move from ideas to a concrete plan.
 This can reduce energy and excitement about the work and feed the fears of staff who have been through unsuccessful diversity and inclusion efforts in the past.
 It’s important to keep the momentum going.

 A WORD OF CAUTION